shiqi-ftd/GATE-Interactive-Monitor/WebContent/README.md

 The end user could control and monitor the simulation everywhere at anytime if there is a Internet access.

 Easy and Fast to set up:
-Given the simulation templates, it is much easier and quicker for the end user to set up the simulation environment.
+Given the simulation templates, it is much easier and quicker for the end to set up the simulation environment.

 Detailed: